-Mail is delivered to the dormitory staff offices daily after 5:30 p.m.
+Mail is delivered to the dormitory staff offices daily.
 FedEx and UPS packages are typically delivered directly to the MSSD front desk.
 Students can pick up delivered packages at the front desk at 3:15 p.m. during the week.